-- Principle 1 The identification of an asserted trade secret during a lawsuit is not an adjudication of the merits and is not a substitute for discovery - Principle 2 The party claiming misappropriation of a trade secret should identify in writing the asserted trade secret at an early stage of the case. - Principle 3 The party claiming the existence of a trade secret must identify the asserted trade secret at a level of particularity that is reasonable under the circumstances. - Principle 4 The identification of an asserted trade secret may be amended as the case proceeds.
+Principle 1 The identification of an asserted trade secret during a lawsuit is not an adjudication of the merits and is not a substitute for discovery Principle 2 The party claiming misappropriation of a trade secret should identify in writing the asserted trade secret at an early stage of the case.
+Principle 3 The party claiming the existence of a trade secret must identify the asserted trade secret at a level of particularity that is reasonable under the circumstances.
+Principle 4 The identification of an asserted trade secret may be amended as the case proceeds.

-The full text of The Sedona Conference Commentary on the Proper Identification of Asserted Trade Secrets in Misappropriation Cases, APRIL 2020 public comment version, is available free for individual download from https://thesedonaconference.org/publication/Commentary on Proper Identification of Trade Se crets in Misappropriation Cases
+The full text of The Sedona Conference Commentary on the Proper Identification of Asserted Trade Secrets in Misappropriation Cases, OCTOBER 2020 EDITION, is available free for individual download from The Sedona Conference website at https://thesedonaconference.org/publication/Commentary\on\Proper\Identification\of\Trade\Se crets\in\Misappropriation\Cases